-The PAM in this document provides a two-dimensional view of process capability for the processes in the PRM, through the inclusion of assessment indicators as defined in Section 4.
+The PAM in this document provides a two-dimensional view of process capability for the processes in the PRM, through the inclusion of assessment indicators as defined in clause 4.
 The assessment indicators used are:

-- Base practices and output work products [ISO/IEC 33004, 6.3.1 a, 'Assessment indicators'] - Generic practices [ISO/IEC 33004, 6.3.1 b, 'Assessment indicators']
+- Base Practices and output Work Products [ISO/IEC 33004 [4], clause 6.3.8 a, 'Assessment indicators'] - Generic Practices [ISO/IEC 33004 [4], clause 6.3.8 b, 'Assessment indicators']

-Clause 6.3.2, 'Mapping PAMs to PRMs'
+Clause 6.3.9, 'Mapping PAMs to PRMs'

-The mapping of the assessment indicators to the purpose and process outcomes of the processes in the PRM is included in each description of the base practices in Section 4.
-The mapping of the assessment indicators to the Process Attributes in the process measurement framework including all of the Process

-Attribute achievements is included in each description of the generic practices in process measurement framework specified in Automotive SPICE® [10], which is conformant with the process measurement framework in ISO/IEC 33020 that is satisfying the requirements of ISO/IEC 33003.
+The mapping of the assessment indicators to the purpose and process outcomes of the processes in the PRM is included in each description of the Base Practices in Section 4.
+The mapping of the assessment indicators to the Process Attributes in the process measurement framework including all of the Process Attribute achievements is included in each description of the Generic Practices in process measurement framework specified in Automotive SPICE[®] [19], which is conformant with the process measurement framework in ISO/IEC 33020 [5] that is satisfying the requirements of ISO/IEC 33003 [3].
 Each mapping is indicated by a reference in square brackets.
-[ISO/IEC 33004, 6.3.2, 'Mapping PAM s']
+[ISO/IEC 33004 [4], clause 6.3.2, 'Mapping PAMs']

-Clause 6.3.3, 'Expression of assessment results'
+clause 6.3.10, 'Expression of assessment results'

-The Process Attribute s and the Process Attribute ratings in this PAM are identical to those defined in the measurement framework.
+The Process Attribute s and the Process Attribute ratings in this PAM are identical to those defined in the measurement framework of Automotive SPICE[®] [19].
 As a consequence, results of assessments based upon this PAM are expressed directly as a set of Process Attribute ratings for each process within the scope of the assessment.
 No form of translation or conversion is required.
-[ISO/IEC 33004, 6.3.3, 'Expression of assessment results']
+[ISO/IEC 33004 [4], clause 6.3.3, 'Expression of assessment results'].

-Annex C Proposals for Automotive SPICE®
+Annex C Proposals for Automotive SPICE[®]

-Before v3.0, Automotive SPICE® [10] was a software-centric model, the system-level processes of which therefore were typically considered as addressing the ECU level.
+Before v3.0, Automotive SPICE® [19] was a software-centric model, the system-level processes of which therefore were typically considered as addressing the ECU level.

 Since v3.0 Automotive SPICE® has been restructured to form a plug-in approach, i.e. under the SYS processes, and beneath the SWE processes, other PRM/PAM subdomains can be placed such as electric/electronical and mechanical hardware.
 Therefore, the Automotive SPICE® SYS.x processes can now represent both ECU and mechatronic level as needed by the assessment scope.
-When assessing both an ECU level and a mechatronic level in the same assessment, then each level could receive its own SYS.x process instances (see Figure 5 in Section 3.1).
+When assessing both an ECU level and a mechatronic level in the same assessment, then each level could receive its own SYS.x process instances (see Figure 5 in clause 3.1).